flyawichi/compact-flight-simulator-avionics-architecture-analysis/README.md

 The objective is to identify requirements gaps, evaluate operational impacts, and propose design improvements that better align controller behavior with real-world avionics architectures and pilot workflows.

----

 ## Problem Statement

-During operational evaluation of the Octavi IFR-1, a functional asymmetry was observed between integrated and independent flight management system architectures.
+During operational evaluation of the Octavi IFR-1 controller, a functional asymmetry was observed between integrated avionics architectures and independent navigator architectures.

 The current controller abstraction successfully supports Garmin G1000 installations where FMS1 and FMS2 operate as logical extensions of a common avionics system.

-However, the same abstraction introduces limitations when applied to dual Garmin GNS430/530 and GTN650/750 installations, where each navigator represents an independent flight management system requiring full functional parity.
+However, dual Garmin GNS430/530 and GTN650/750 installations represent independent navigators, each requiring complete functional parity and operational independence.

 This difference affects: